TranquilRock/AndroidScript/README.md

 			- Subtract
 				- Subtract the variable
 			- Var
-				- Assign a value to the varibale
+				- Assign a value to the variable
 			- Check
 				- Check color of the specific location
 			- Swipe